-To gain access to the Synthetic trace image, click on the images to left to download it or print it.
+First access the synthetic trace image, click on the images to left to print it or download it to a PC, Notebook, Tablet, or Pad.

-For the exercise use colored pencils to mark the location of the tops of the Green Horn formation, Piper Lime formation, Spearfish formation, Amsden formation, Base of Last Salt, Mission Canyon formation, Duperow formation, Red River formation, Winnepeg formation, Deadwood formation and Basement on the synthetic.
+For the exercise use drawing tools that include Power Point or for the hard copy and colored pencils to mark the location of the tops of the Green Horn Formation, Piper Lime Formation, Spearfish Formation, Amsden Formation, Base of Last Salt, Mission Canyon Formation, Duperow Formation, Red River Formation, Winnepeg Formation, Deadwood Formation and Basement on the synthetic.

-Now fold the synthetic trace at the seismic trace and overlay this on the seismic line at the location of the Zablotny #1 well.
+If working with a paper copy of the synthetic it size should be reduced by 58% and the paper copy of the synthetic trace should be folded at the seismic trace and this should be overlain on the seismic line at the location of the Zablotny #1 well.
+The same techniques should be used with electronic media.
 Mark the various tops on the seismic, correlate and color these so they can be traced across the seismic line.
 List the formation names of the tops where they intersect the edges of the seismic line.

 The final step in the exercise should be to write up a short analysis describing the steps you have taken and the conclusions you made based on your interpretation of the seismic line and the regional geology.